microsoft/WindowsAppSDK/docs/faq.md

 # Frequently Asked Questions
-**When can I start using components in Project Reunion?**
+**1. When can I start using components in Project Reunion?**

 Right away.
-See below for more information about what's already part of the Project Reunion family.

-**What is available in Project Reunion?**

 These components are available for you to use now and adhere to the “Project Reunion Family Promise” that they have a single API for use in all kinds of applications.